 The interesting thing to note is that rainwater is perfectly fine when it falls down from the sky.
 It gets “infected” more or less the moment it touches your roof and I think I’ve given you plenty of reasons why in the previous paragraph.

 Collecting rainwater is really easy as long as your roof is equipped for it.

 Tip: you may want to throw away the first few gallons of harvested rainwater from every rain (the first wash).

 Now, there are certain materials for your roof that make it safer but, even so, the water is still going to have some level of contamination.
-With that in mind, the easiest way is to not worry about all of these contaminants and just use a Berkey filtration system before you drink any harvested rainwater.
+With that in mind, the easiest way is to not worry about all of these contaminants and just use a Berkey filtration system and/or boiling before you drink any harvested rainwater.

 However, if you’re looking to build your roof and would like to know what to materials to use, gravel and asphalt are both great as far as shingles are concerned.
 Cement roofs are also good from this standpoint but there’re might be too heavy and, thus, cumbersome to install.

 Have you considered harvesting rainwater to store for a SHTF situation?
 Do you already have a rainwater catchment system in place at your home or bug out retreat location?
 Share your solutions or struggles in the comments below.